October 17, 2017 2 min read

-Rapid eye movement (REM) is a stage in which your brain is extremely active, while your muscles are virtually paralyzed.
+Rapid eye movement (REM), or stage 4 sleep, is a stage in which your brain is extremely active, while your muscles are virtually paralyzed.
 This is the stage where you experience very vivid dreams.
 For those with sleep apnea, the paralysis or hyper relaxation can be that much more damaging, as it can cause the airway to be completely blocked.

 If you snore or suffer from sleep apnea, your sleep is being disrupted, meaning your body is constantly being prevented from transitioning into a deeper sleep.
 This will not only affect how rested you feel the next morning, but will also interfere with your body’s ability to maintain a strong immune system and metabolism, and prevents the body from growing and strengthening in many other ways.

 Snoring solutions not only eliminate the problem of snoring, but also help facilitate a better night's sleep.
 Don’t let snoring and sleep apnea reduce your quality of life.Stop snoring and start living today.

 September 18, 2023 2 min read